-The Fort Recovery preschool staff member/child ratio will be maintained at all times.
+The Fort Recovery preschool staff member/child ratio will be always maintained.
 Each group will have one lead teacher and sufficient teacher assistants to meet the ratio.
 No child shall ever be left alone or unsupervised.
 The Fort Recovery Preschool Program observes the following staff/child ratios and maximum group sizes: